MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-powershell.md

 ## Before you start

-Here are some considerations before you start setting up SDN components in the VMM fabric using PowerShell:
+Here are some considerations before you set up SDN components in the VMM fabric using PowerShell:

 - SET-enabled switch deployment isn't currently supported in a PowerShell deployment.
 You need to deploy the SET-enabled switch out-of-band, and then specify the name of the switch during deployment.
 - Check if you have the prerequisites for SDN component deployment in place: